Venryx/VTools/README.md

 # VTools
-Set of Blender tools and operators/functions to speed up various operations/processes.
+Set of Blender functions and operators to speed up various operations/processes.

 Functions
 - - - - - - - - - -